YardenBakish/BASIC-CPU-SIMULATOR/README.md

 ## I/O DEVICES
 The CPU is connected to the following I/O devices - leds, screen, timer, and hard-drive

-The proccessor is a dedicated I/O processor - each device has its own I/O register and the CPU is able to communicate with these registers using the 'in' and 'out' I/O commands. below are the I/O registers and their encoding:
+The proccessor is a dedicated I/O processor - each device has its own I/O register and the CPU is able to communicate with these registers using the 'in' and 'out' I/O commands. below are the I/O registers and their encodings:

 ![image](https://user-images.githubusercontent.com/72262159/128021392-f5402533-8c17-48aa-91c3-c535c1e7bc7f.png)